zenitsu0509/CalQuity-intern-assigment/README.md

 # Intersala-2 — AI Search Chat MVP

-This repository contains a minimal MVP for the project described in `task.txt`: a Perplexity-style chat frontend (Next.js) and a FastAPI backend that streams responses over SSE with RAG-based PDF search and Groq LLM integration.
+This repository contains a minimal MVP for the project described as: a Perplexity-style chat frontend (Next.js) and a FastAPI backend that streams responses over SSE with RAG-based PDF search and Groq LLM integration.

 ## Screenshot